To coincide and celebrate Black History Month, limited-engagement channels will both stream and appear on the SiriusXM satellite platform

 About SiriusXM Canada

 Sirius XM Canada Inc., operating as SiriusXM Canada, is the country’s leading audio entertainment company.
 SiriusXM creates and offers ad-free music; premier sports talk and live events; comedy; news; and exclusive talk and entertainment.
-SiriusXM is available in vehicles from every major car company and on smartphones and other connected devices as well as online at siriusxm.ca.
+SiriusXM is available in vehicles from every major car company, as well as on smartphones and connected devices on the SXM App.

 SiriusXM radios and accessories are available from retailers nationwide and online at SiriusXM.
 In addition, SiriusXM Music for Business provides ad-free music to a variety of businesses.
 SiriusXM is also a leading provider of connected vehicles services, giving customers access to a suite of safety, security, and convenience services including automatic crash notification, stolen vehicle recovery assistance, enhanced roadside assistance and turn-by-turn navigation.